 Start a Business: First Steps

 Choosing to start a business also requires entrepreneurs to know the steps they need to take.
 For sure, the first step they need to make is to plan their business model.
 Within this business model, there are several factors they need to consider.
 They need to determine their products or services.
 Then they need to know the target market and their buying power.
 Furthermore, they need to be able to project the future of the company.

 All of these plans are essential for the company to sustain its business.
 These plans are also the foundations for the growth of the company.
 Entrepreneurs must also remember that eventually, they will need to form a legal entity to run the business.
 The function of this legal entity is to cement the existence of the company.
 It allows the business to exist and grow further.

 Take the example of a small pastry shop.
 Initially, the entrepreneur may produce from the kitchen at home.
 However, as the business grows, they need a larger kitchen area for more production.
 Then, once the demand increases, the shop needs to hire more professional employees.
 Employees of these types will most likely apply to companies with contracts for their security.
 Hence, a legal entity is needed.

 Office for Company

 This legal entity is otherwise known as a company.
 For local Indonesian entrepreneurs, it is recommendable to become PT.
-However, if a foreign company is expanding their market to Indonesia, it will have to either set up a PT PMA or representative office.
+However, if a foreign company is expanding its market to Indonesia, it will have to either set up a PT PMA or representative office.
 In the case of the representative office, the company cannot engage in transactions within the country.